 ||For travellers eligible for on-arrival PCR test with self-isolation until test results are out within 48 hours, they have to self-isolate at their declared accommodation until they are notified of their negative result.

-For travellers who are required to serve 7 or 14-day SHN at place of residence or SDF, please find more information about serving SHN or serving SHN at dedicated facilities here.
+For travellers who are required to serve SHN at a place of residence or SDF, please find more information about serving SHN or serving SHN at dedicated facilities here.

 Travellers tested positive for COVID-19 will be accorded medical treatment at their own expense.